shivamprasad1001/WMS-Image-Semantic-segmentation/README.md

 # WMS Image Semantic Segmentation

-This repository implements a semantic segmentation model for image analysis, focusing on WMS (Warehouse Management Systems) images.
-The goal is to accurately segment various elements in warehouse images using deep learning techniques.
+This repository implements a semantic segmentation model for image analysis, focusing on WMS (Web Map Services) images The goal is to accurately segment various elements in warehouse images using deep learning techniques.

 ## Features
 - Preprocessing of images